Nominee Shareholder Service

 The provision of nominee shareholder services in connection with the formation of a UK or offshore company is invariably required by clients seeking legitimate confidentiality of ownership.

 A nominee is normally a company created for the purpose of holding shares and other securities on behalf of investors.
-With our service the the nominee is not the legal owner of the shares, and the underlying investors have the beneficial interest in the shares: i.e. they are entitled to all income and capital gains on them.
+With our service, the nominee is not the legal owner of the shares, and the underlying investors have a beneficial interest in the shares: i.e. they are entitled to all income and capital gains on them.

 An original Share Transfer form signed by us, but undated, will be issued to you, so that you can have the security of being able to transfer the shares at any time.

 A nominee holding occurs where a third party holds shares on your behalf.
 This can be purely an administrative matter to aid the management of shareholdings.